 Explore our undergraduate programs and create your own academic path.
-Learn more about studying at Concordia.
-Join us at our Open House.

 Major: A major is a sequence of courses totalling 36 or more credits, except in the John Molson School of Business where the major consists of at least 24 credits in a particular discipline in addition to the required 42-credit core.
 A major is a more general degree, applicable to many different careers, and allows for the greatest exploration outside of the chosen program.